alexvmt/awesome-data-and-ml-for-good/README.md

 that collect information on this topic.
 We aim to be complementary.
 Contributions are welcome.
 Just go ahead and create a pull request!

 But what does *"using data and machine learing for good causes"* mean anyway?
-In a nutshell, one could say that a data-driven application or machine learning use case contributes to a good cause if it is alligned with at least one of the United Nations' Agenda 2030 Sustainable Development Goals.
+In a nutshell, one could say that a data-driven application or machine learning use case contributes to a good cause if it is alligned with at least one of the United Nations' Agenda 2030 Sustainable Development Goals.V
 This is of course a very broad definition and specific applications and use cases should always be assessed with more scrutiny.